eoonayemi/web3-crowdfunding-app/README.md

   </div>

 <h1 align="center">Setting Up the Web3 Blockchain Crowdfunding App</h1>
+<h3>This guide will walk you through the process of setting up the Web3 Blockchain Crowdfunding App on your local machine.</h3>
 </div/>

-This guide will walk you through the process of setting up the Web3 Blockchain Crowdfunding App on your local machine.

 ## Prerequisites